Benefits of intergenerational storytelling: Finding yourself in their stories

 But honestly, it’s also just good for the soul.
 For everyone involved.
 The storyteller gets to relive cherished moments and feel valued.
 The listener gets to connect in a way that just surface-level conversation doesn't allow.
 It's a deep, rich exchange.

-And I think we often forget that our elders carry this incredible library of knowledge and experience.
-It's just waiting to be tapped into.
+We often forget that our elders carry an incredible library of knowledge and experience.
+It's just waiting to be tapped.
 But sometimes, we get so busy, we don't make the time.
 Or we don't know how to ask.

 How to start capturing your family's living history